How to Write Software Documentation in 7 Simple Steps

 We can further classify product documentation into the following types:

-- Architecture/Design Documents – these provide an overview of the software’s architecture and highlight the design principles to be used.
+- Architecture/Design Documents provide an overview of the software’s architecture and highlight the design principles to be used.

-- Source Code – this includes documents containing the actual code (Python, HTML, etc.) of the software product.
+- Source Code – this includes documents containing the software product’s actual code (Python, HTML, etc).

 In addition to the above, a document detailing the marketing strategy/research can also be filed under product documentation.

-This category includes all the documents describing the underlying processes that bring a product from ideation to the launch phase.
+This category includes all the documents describing the underlying processes that bring a product from ideation to launch.

-The purpose of process documentation is to break down the software development journey (and provide a North-Star for all the teams involved in the project).
+Process documentation aims to break down the software development journey (and provide a vision for all the teams involved in the project).